-Steven Banks is a sophomore in the Indiana University Jacobs School of Music under the instruction of Otis Murphy.
+Saxophonist Steven Banks, age 19, has been described as “a breath-taking performer” by the Classical Voice of North Carolina.
+He is a native of Winston-Salem, NC.
+Banks is currently a sophomore in the Indiana University Jacobs School of Music under the instruction of Otis Murphy.
 He is a recipient of the Jacobs Scholarship, one of the most prestigious awards given in the School of Music.
 Banks regularly performs as both a soloist and an ensemble player with the Kenari Saxophone Quartet and Indiana University Symphonic Band.
-Since his solo debut at age 17 with the Durham Symphony Orchestra, Steven has performed and competed nationwide.
-Banks has won top prizes in several competitions, including 1st prizes at the 2011 Joseph M. Bryan Concerto Competition and the Durham Symphony Young Artist Competition.
-Steven was also chosen to perform on NPR’s From the Top on show 241 at the National Gallery of Art in Washington D.C.
-Most recently, Steven won the Indiana University Woodwind Concerto competition and performed Paul Creston’s Concerto for Alto Saxophone and Orchestra on April 10, 2013.
-Steven is an alumnus of the University of North Carolina School of the Arts, where he studied with Taimur Sullivan, baritone saxophonist of the renowned Prism Saxophone Quartet.
+Since his solo debut at age 17 with the Durham Symphony Orchestra, Banks has performed and competed nationwide.
+He has won top prizes in several competitions, including first prizes at the 2011 Joseph M. Bryan Concerto Competition and the Durham Symphony Young Artist Competition.
+Banks was also chosen to perform on NPR’s From the Top on show 241 at the National Gallery of Art in Washington D.C.
+Most recently, Banks won the Indiana University Woodwind Concerto competition.
+Banks is an alumnus of the University of North Carolina School of the Arts, where he studied with Taimur Sullivan, baritone saxophonist of the renowned Prism Saxophone Quartet.
 He attended the Interlochen Arts Camp under the tutelage of Timothy McAllister.
-Steven has participated in master classes with Christopher Creviston, Joe Lulloff, the ZZYZX saxophone quartet and the United States Marine Band saxophone quartet.
+He has participated in master classes with Christopher Creviston, Joe Lulloff, the ZZYZX saxophone quartet and the United States Marine Band saxophone quartet.